Picovoice/rhino/demo/go/README.md

 -model_path "/path/to/model.pv"
 ```

 Sensitivity is the parameter that enables trading miss rate for the false alarm rate.
-It is a floating point number within `[0, 1]`.
+It is a floating-point number within `[0, 1]`.
 A higher sensitivity reduces the miss rate at the cost of increased false alarm rate.

 ### Microphone Demo